avinash-chouhan/seg-mentor/README.md

  - *Beyond mIoU - how deeper vectorial performance metrics (e.g. per class, per object size) depend on FE or architecture in general.
     What about (..robustness to..) various failure modes?
 How that could be controlled?*

-We hope the repo will be useful for mix&match experimentation that will advance deeper understanding of above and similar issues.
+***We hope the repo will be useful for mix&match experimentation that will advance deeper understanding of above and similar issues***

-<br>We report here some example results suggesting minimal decode-path enhancements (***FCN+W***) making FCN based off Lightweight FEs perform
-on par as the original VGG based, and share some practical tips and theoretical insight on architecture and training - see *Discussion* below
+<br>As an example project, we report here on some minimal decode-path enhancements (***FCN+W***) aimed at making FCN based off Lightweight FEs perform on par as the original VGG based, and share some practical tips and theoretical insight on architecture and training - see *Discussion* below

 ### Net Architecture mix&match guide